The Cause of Acne

 Externally Affecting the Skin via Hands

-If someone has a fluid pimple on their nose, I know that they forcefully and frequently picked their nose ~24 hours prior.
+If someone has a fluid pimple on their nose, I know that they forcefully and repeatedly picked their nose ~24 hours prior.
 Picking your nose stretches the outer surface of the nose.
 The pimple will also develop atop the particular nostril that was picked.

-A fluid pimple that develop on the edge of your eyelid is commonly known as a stye.
+A fluid pimple that develops on the edge of your eyelid is commonly known as a stye.
 These are caused by stretching the skin of the eyelid.
 This act is unknowingly committed when you quell itches on the left and right sides of your eyeball.
 If this is done with enough frequency and force then a fluid pimple will result on the upper lid margin.
-It is always on the upper eyelid—not lower—because we always scratch downward rather than upward.
+It is always on the upper eyelid because we always scratch downward rather than upward.
 Similar to a pimple on the jaw, the pimple is on the rim of the eyelid because this is the most stretched area.
 It does not occur where you actually scratched—the left and/or right sides of the eye.

 Some cases of forehead pimples arise from forceful and frequent scratching of the forehead with fingernails.
 This is also a common location for the vicious cycle of pimple extraction: in the process of extracting a pimple with your fingers, you’re also forcefully stretching the skin that surrounds this pimple.
 Thus, it is quite likely that whiteheads will form the next day, right next to the extraction location.
 This vicious cycle is why it seems as if pimples are caused by germs and spread to nearby skin.
 The old adage for acne, “Don’t touch your face,” remains true but not because of germs.
-Not touching will prevent you from stretching and squeezing the skin.
+Not touching your face will prevent you from stretching and squeezing the skin.

 Internally Affecting the Skin via Muscle